 "He is in perfect health, then."

 "He is in good overall physical health," the doctor said, carefully.
-"However, he is showing signs of past psychological trauma.
-His unsettled lifestyle as of late may have exacerbated it.
-What he needs right now is a stable environment where he can begin to come to terms with his self-identity.
+"However, he is showing signs of psychological trauma.
+He's been uplifted from his home planet and dumped into a confusing situation he barely understands.
+What he needs right now is a stable environment where he can begin to come to terms with his changed circumstances.
 He needs encouragement and attention.
-I've got a book here I thought you might like to read -" the doctor picked up a datapad on his desk.
-"I've survived three of my children's teenage years thus far, and I've found the advice in this book practical and -"
+I've got a book here I thought you might like to read—" the doctor picked up a datapad on his desk.
+"I've survived three of my children's teenage years thus far, and I've found the advice in this book practical and—"

 Vader raised a hand, seeking to end this before it went any further.
 "I can assure you, Doctor, I have no need of any assistance as far as the boy is concerned.
 I have entire armies under my command.
 I think I can handle one child."

 "I didn't mean any disrespect," the doctor said, placing the datapad back on his desk.
 "I'm not questioning your ability to care for your own son.
 But Luke is a special case.
-If this goes unchecked, he may have serious behavioral problems -"
+If this goes unchecked, he may develop serious behavioral problems—"

 "Is there anything else you wanted to discuss with me?"
 Vader asked, with a dangerous edge.
 He wasn't interested in having his intelligence insulted with flaky academic theories about child psychology.
+Uplifted from his home planet?
+Dumped into a confusing situation?
+He had survived such things.
+His son would too.
 Discipline and strict routines were all the boy would need.
 That was how he was raised during his teenage years, and he had turned out just fine.

 "One more thing," the doctor said, displaying more bravery than Vader had seen from some high-ranking officers.